codenotary/codenotary.io/pages/blog/sbom-executive-order.md

 Who, when, where for everything that made up your software.

-The software bill of material is not the only but a very important part of your software supply chain.
+The software bill of materials is not the only but a very important part of your software supply chain.

 #### The attack surface